mckennapsean/dissertation/content/07-reflect.md

 # Reflections on Other Types of Research {#sec:reflections}

+The design activity framework can apply and provide insight into types of research beyond design studies.
+This is one of the benefits of the framework, since it can generalize to other types of this research.
+In this chapter, we explore two kinds of applied research projects: technique-driven [@mckenna2015s] and evaluation [@mckenna2017] research.
+After exploring each project, we reflect on the project's outcomes, research contributions, and implications using the design activity framework.
+From these reflections, we have noted that the design activity framework can apply and provide interesting insights into other kinds of research, from the steps of the design process to the visualization artifacts that are generated and evaluated.

-In practice, visualization design can have implications for visualization research and be a research activity in itself, such as multiple approaches to conduct research through design [@Gaver2012; @Obrenovic2011] or the application of action design research to the process of creating visualization systems [@McCurdy2016].
+In practice, visualization design can have implications for many types of visualization research and be a research activity in itself, such as multiple approaches to conduct research through design [@Gaver2012; @Obrenovic2011] or the application of action design research to the process of creating visualization systems [@McCurdy2016].
 For example, the design study methodology model includes research aspects, such as reflection and writing publications [@Sedlmair2012b].
 Action design research would similarly emphasize such reflection and learning throughout the visualization design process [@McCurdy2016].
 Members of the visualization community need to consider other types of research, beyond design studies or application-driven work.
 Munzner identified a series of publication types for the field of data visualization --- technique, design study, systems, evaluation, and model [@Munzner2008] --- which is similar to different kinds of research contributions, such as in the field of human-computer interaction [@Wobbrock2012].
-Throughout this dissertation, the primary type of research explored is a design study or application-driven work, where we have designed and built tools for cyber security developers, analysts, and managers [@McKenna2014; @McKenna2015; @mckenna2016].

-In this chapter, we focus on the implications of the design activity framework for other types of visualization research, specifically technique and evaluation research.
+In this chapter, we discuss two applied projects that contain primary contributions in technique and evaluation research.

 For technique-driven research, we worked with a statistician and biology collaborators to develop a new method for encoding projected correlation data coupled with an interactive system to explore these correlation projections [@mckenna2015s].
 We reflect on the application of this technique to our biology collaborators' challenges, to explore large datasets for which current visualization methods for correlation did not scale appropriately.
-As a result of analyzing this project through the design activity framework, we pinpoint some of the pitfalls we fell into that previous visualization design models failed to effectively capture.
-By illustrating how the design activity framework describes applied but technique-driven work, we can capture more steps for visualization design outside of design studies.
-The pitfalls we identify can further aid visualization designers conducting similar types of research.
+As a result of analyzing this project through the design activity framework, we pinpoint some of the design study pitfalls we fell into that previous visualization design models did not capture.
+By illustrating how the design activity framework describes technique-driven work, we show that design activities work as steps for general visualization design.

-For evaluation-driven research, we conducted an exploration and evaluation of a design space for visual narrative story flow, coupled with initial studies into a few types of flow, such as steppers and scrollers [@mckenna2017].
-In this work, the design activity framework can be used to frame the steps of experimental design, despite the inability of existing process models, such as the nine-stage framework for design studies [@Sedlmair2012b], to map to this same process.
-Overall, we found that the design activity framework can support thinking about other types of research beyond just design studies.
-The design activity framework has proved useful to reflect on the steps taken and guidelines established during a visualization design process, for both technique-driven and evaluation research.
+For evaluation research, we conducted an exploration and evaluation of a design space for visual narrative story flow, coupled with initial studies into a few types of flow, such as steppers and scrollers [@mckenna2017].
+In this work, the design activity framework can be used to frame the steps of experimental design and identify study limitations from a lack of generalizability.
+The design activity framework timelines and worksheets further emphasize documenting and recording the visualization design process, and these aspects are important for reproducibility in evaluation research.
+Overall, we found that the design activity framework can support thinking about other types of research beyond just design studies, particularly research with an applied focus.